Murai Maman: Production

-Murai Maman is the directorial debut of Sundar C. He initially wanted a leading action hero to play the lead role and approached Sarathkumar, but the producer was unavailable to sign the actor.
-Subsequently, the director chose Jayaram to play the lead role in the film.
-Sundar revealed that he tapped into his innate sense of humour, as Jayaram was very famous for his comedy in Malayalam.
+Murai Maman is the directorial debut of Sundar C. He initially wanted a leading action hero to play the lead role and approached R. Sarathkumar, but the producer was unavailable to sign the actor.
+Subsequently, the director chose Jayaram to play the lead role.
+Sundar revealed that he tapped into his innate sense of humour, as Jayaram was very famous for his comedy in Malayalam films.

 Soundtrack

-The music was composed by Vidyasagar, with lyrics written by Vairamuthu and Palani Bharathi.
+The music was composed by Vidyasagar.